 The Technology Department encompasses three learning areas:

-The Technology Department strives toward students achieving excellence within the practical and creative arts.
+The Technologies and Innovation Department strives toward students achieving excellence within the practical and creative arts.
 We aim to develop critical and creative thinking.
 Creating an environment where students have the opportunity to use their imagination, problem -solve and develop skills that will assist them in life or future career paths.

 We enjoy specialist facilities across all materials in order to provide students with the widest possible experience.